 Smooth cowboy Dan Kehoe arrives at a ranch run by an old widow and her four daughters-in-law.
-He's been tipped off that the proceeds of a gold robbery are hidden on the ranch and only one of the women knows where.
+He's been tipped off that the proceeds of a gold robbery are hidden on the ranch, but only one of the women knows where.
 He plays them off against each other in his quest to discover the location.
 Written by

 Col Needham <email@example.com>